Why Biomed for Pre-Med?

 Prominent physicians and health professionals do research to innovate and advance their professions.
 Biomedical engineering teaches you to understand the human body and to understand what kind of equipment you need to use to do your research, as well as use your engineering skills to understand the meaning of the results of you experiments.

 We at Drexel’s School of Biomedical Engineering, Science and Health Systems teach you biomedical sensing for diagnostics and therapy.
 Should you want to embark on the challenge of making a paralyzed person walk, we will teach you neuroengineering.
-If patient monitoring is your priority, we will teach you how to design new measuring equipment in the biomedical devices and imaging concentration.
 If combating arthritis and disability is an area in which you would like to specialize, we will teach you how to develop surgical techniques for joint replacement and design artificial limbs.
 Above all, our tissue engineers will teach you how to re-grow the real tissue and, hopefully, the real organ.
 Also, if for some reason your medical plans change, you will still have a solid biomedical engineering background that you can turn into an exciting and profitable professional career.

 Please explore our Concentration Areas to see the challenging work that our faculty is doing and to learn about life at Drexel.

-Learn More About BS in Biomedical Engineering from Drexel
+Learn More About the Bachelor's Degree in Biomedical Engineering

 Visits and Tours Schedule an Individual Visit Apply Now